ryosukeminami/dotfiles/README.md

 # dotfiles

-Configurations for
+Configurations for zsh, vim, and tmux among other things.
-- bash
-- zsh
-- tmux
-- NeoVim
-- iTerm 2
-- MacVim
-- Hyper Terminal
-- Sublime Text 3
-- IntelliJ